 When ripe, these large nuts fall to the forest floor, where they are harvested by hand before being boiled to soften the hard shell.
-Once opened and sterilized, the seeds are sun-dried for several days before being transported to our community-based, zero-waste processing unit.
-Here, the seeds are processed in simple oil presses and vacuum filtered to obtain a pure, raw product.
+Once opened and sterilized, the seeds are sun-dried for several days before being transported to our processing unit.
+Here, the seeds are cold-pressed in expeller presses and vacuum filtered to obtain a pure, raw product.
 After processing the illipe butter in our factory in Indonesia, the illipe butter is mixed with activated earth and filtered in a three way filter system to remove the color.

 Illipe Butter is traditionally used to moisturize the skin, to heal sores and sunburn, and also as a flavor-enhancer for traditional dishes.